|

 | Édouard Manet, Young Woman in a Round Hat, 1877–1879.
 LACMA, gift of Henry and Rose Pearlman Foundation |

-Roger Fry showed Young Woman in a Round Hat in his pivotal 1910 show, "Manet and the Post-Impressionists."
+Roger Fry showed Young Woman in a Round Hat in his pivotal 1910 exhibition, "Manet and the Post-Impressionists."

 |